 Why the Universe exists Timelessly: A Journey Beyond Nothing

 In truth there are two very different nothings, and presently the two are entangled together when they don’t belong together.
 In other words, there is actually something wrong with the word nothing as we use it today.
 If we carefully study the definition of the word nothing we can discover two very different definitions of nothing.
 One definition of nothing is a physically real condition that has no discernable form or substance, such as a white canvas, or a uniform void in empty space.
 This type of nothing is real and exists, and is actually quite ordinary.
 An empty refrigerator has nothing in it.
 A white artist canvas has nothing painted on it.
 The real nothing is always a place or a space that is uniformly undefined, where there are no distinct things.
 There is just one thing, like one color, or just space alone, so we call it nothing.
-But the other definition of ‘nothing’, the one we were just a moment ago trying to touch and describe is nonexistence, which is a very difficult concept to understand when defined separately from the real nothing, which is the very reason we confuse the two.
+But the other definition of ‘nothing’, is nonexistence, which is a very difficult concept to understand when defined separately from the real nothing, which is the very reason we confuse the two.
 We confuse the two out of need, because one we can describe, the other we cannot.

 When the dictionary defines nothing as ‘something that does not exist’, it is reasonably obvious that the syntax of the phrase makes no real sense.
 How can ‘nothing’ be a something which does not exist?
 In fact simply using any word in an attempt to mean non-existence creates a sort of riddle.
 How do we make a word refer to something that doesn’t exist?
 What word can represent a form that isn’t a form; a thing that isn’t a thing?
 What language can define a concept that has no reality or meaning?